slamice/wri/Other stories/Commuter.md

 As the people moved on and into each other so did Samir's sighs.
 People from all corners of the earth bobbled, hopped, dashed, dragged themselves into his car.
 Stations got dirtier then cleaner then dirtier again.
 The cars were packed with silent bodies or very bizarre ones.
 Eventually Samir tired of sitting.
 He began to feel stale and bland on top as the panic settled along with the others. he got up, navigating through the cars.
 After quietly making it through the entire train, taking him twenty or so minutes, he had reached the conductor's car.

 He knocked on the door once, harder again, pulled at the handle, but there were no results.
 The dark glass on the door looked back at him, pitying but stern.
 Samir took a deep breathe and it did too.
-Save a handful of people's eyebrows, nothing gave Samir much notice.
-Lonely, He felt a bit like a spirit but without the haunting.
+Save a handful of people's eyebrows, nothing gave Samir much notice.Lonely, He felt a bit like a spirit but without the haunting.
 A failed ghost.

 He sighed in frustration, but then a second wind hit him, and bravery pulled him up to the emergency break against the wall.
 He looked around but no one made eye contact with him.
-The plastic white handle just sat there on it's dirty and disgusting cord, shivering as the car rattled.
+The plastic white handle just sat there on it's dirty and frayed cord, shivering as the car rattled.
 Samir braced himself as he put his hand around it, looked back at the distracted faces, and then gave a sharp tug.

 The emergency brake must have been broken, or never worked, because it did nothing.
 He tugged down hard, putting his weight on it, but it felt like a toy.
 Samir somehow knew he couldn't stop the train.
 He wiped his hand on his pants and cursed.

 It must have been a good five hours since he got on.
 Since then he had hopped through all the train cars, memorized their numbers, but the situation was the same everywhere.
 He got sick of the doors opening and closing.
+He tried talking to anyone, but most like the mother spoke little English, if any.
 He was tired of ducking by children, squeezing by businessmen.
 But mostly he was tired of sighing.
 Samir went back to his original car.
 And while heavily distracted with disappointment and confusion, sleep overtook him.

 Again slumped in a chair, he began to drift off to the rhythm of the car shaking as it ran on the tracks.
 In another hour the train quieted down a bit more.
 The crowds began thinning out.

 When his eyes opened it was just him with hunger pangs and the only person who he recognized earlier, the older African American lady with her big hat.
 They sped down yet another dark corridor.
 Samir walked toward her hopefully, wondering with a heavy heart if she knew where they were headed.
 She noticed him lazily, pursed her lips and then dropped them.
 Then again her lips judged him.